 This caused the water to flow out about 4 million years ago.
 The cave was then, for the first time, exposed to air and the speleothems or cave formations could begin forming.

 The Caves are a series of dripstone caverns that open into vast halls of towering stalagmite formations with names like ‘the bridal couple’, ‘glass flower fantasy’, ‘weird cango candle’ and ‘the hanging shawl’.
-Not all of the caves are open to the public - there is more than one section to the caves that took millions of years to form one of the world’s great natural wonders - but the main sections are available for amazing exploratory subterranean walks that include fumbling around on all fours in an effort to see all that is viewable.
+Not all of the caves are open to the public - there is more than one section to the caves that took millions of years to form one of the world’s great natural wonders - but the main sections are available for amazing exploratory subterranean walks.

 For thousands of years, the caves were unknown, except to animals.
 However, about 10 000 years ago, the Khoisan used the entrance area of the cave as shelter.
 They never wandered deeper into the cave though due to their superstitious nature.
 The entrance area to the Caves was originally rich in bushman paintings though with time these have been damaged.
 The San left this area and their cave approximately 500 years ago.